matrix72c/matrix72c/README.md

 ### Hi there 👋

-I'm Matrix72, a postgraduate student studying C.S at SEU.
+I'm Matrix72, a incoming Ph.D student studying C.S at SH AILAB and ZJU.

 - 🔭 In the past, I worked as a full-stack developer.
 - 🌱 I’m currently involved in researching Trustworthy ML and ML system.